knusperman/getting_cleaning_project/CodeBook.md

 ##### 5.

-The fifth task asks for the mean in the aggregation of the data set on the subject and activity.
+The fifth task asks for the mean in the aggregation of the data set on the subject (column 1) and activity (column 2).
 This is called "aggregation" in the script.
-Note that the variables have the prefix “mean_” to indicate the aggregation
+Note that the variables (column >2) have the prefix “mean_” to indicate the aggregation.